-Grew Up... rich and beautiful.
+Grew Up... on easy street.
 With his wealth of both good looks and money, Dorian has never wanted for much, whether it be material goods or admirers.

 Living... in Victorian England, at his manor.
 In an atmosphere where prudish moralists clash with romantic decadents, Dorian has the decision to choose whether to pursue pleasure or morality.